christopherdentist/mal-recommender/README.md

 - **Trainer**: Untouched
   - This component will use machine learning to evaluate watch data for a specific user to try and anticipate their preferences.
 It receives a username from the back-end, queries the database helper for data related to that user, and does its stuff.
 I am planning to use a neural network for training purposes, particularly ant-colony, because it's cool, but I should probably do research into this first.
   - No progress has been made thus far.
-- **Database Helper**: Untouched
+- **Database Helper**: Partially complete
   - As an interface between the other components and a database, this component will likely see the most traffic despite having what I expect to be the lowest computational cost.
-  - No progress yet.
+  - Using data retrieved from the datascraper, this component is now capable of taking a user's list of shows and populating the database as necessary, including destroying/reconstructing all tables and updating old data.
+Support for show data will be added alongisde the trainer's and datascraper's development.
+Additionally, this code needs some heavy maintenence: it functions, but with no care for error catching, ease of use, or documentation.
-- **Database**: Untouched
+- **Database**: Temporarily complete
   - A system containing all extracted data, functioning as something akin to a cache so as to prevent the need for excessive datascraping.
 There will need to be a table for shows, a table for users, and a table for users' individual watch data.
     * The shows table will need to be detailed after further research.
     * The user table will contain: username (key identifier), cache data, and training data.
-    * The watch table will consist of: username, show title, date completed, and score.
+    * The showlist table consist of: username (reference), show id (reference), date completed, score, and episodes finished.
-  - MySQL is installed, and further progress will likely happen at the same time as development on the database helped component.
+  - The 'users' and 'shows' tables are particularly barren, but their further development will coincide with the development of the training component.
+The 'showlist' table is effectively complete, although default values should be added across the board.
+The database, hosted on my Raspberry Pi B+, is accessible from any other password-bearing device on my local network.
 - **Datascraper**: Mostly complete
   - The datascraper's sole job is to acquire data from MAL's website.
 It can download the watch data for a given user, or it can download the data for a singular show.
-  - Largely functioning for user watch data scraping, but show data scraping is unimplemented.
-Currently at a 300-shows-per-user limit, due to javascript loading built into MAL.
+  - Largely functioning for user show list data scraping, but show data scraping is unimplemented.
+Currently at a ~300-shows-per-user limit, due to javascript loading built into MAL.

 ## Future plan
 Regardless of whether the full system winds up completed and functioning as described, each of the 6 components individually feature a new subject matter for me, and I'm considering each one its own project.